-- Timing and Regularity: Set aside the same time or times each day for your meditation.
-It’s easier to meditate on an empty stomach, so try not to set a time just after a meal.
+- Timing and Regularity: Set aside the same time each day for your meditation.
+It’s easier to meditate on an empty stomach, so pick times before you eat, or 2 hours after a meal.
 Meditate every day at your chosen time, even if it’s only five or ten minutes.
-If, for at least 30 days, you make a consistent effort never to skip a meditation, a supportive habit will start to form, and it will become easier.
+If, for at least 30 days, you make a consistent effort never to skip a meditation, a supportive habit will start to form.
+Keeping your daily practice will become easier as you experience the benefits of meditation.

 - Exercise first: If you have time, exercise a little before you meditate.
-Yoga postures are an excellent way to relax the body and mind before meditation.
+Yoga postures can prepare you for meditation, relaxing the body and mind.
 Paramhansa Yogananda’s Energization Exercises are also highly recommended.

 - Find a place: Set aside a room, or small part of a room, just for meditation.
 Try to find as quiet a spot as possible; if this is difficult, try using foam earplugs or headphones to block out the noise.
 Be sure the room is a little on the cool side and not stuffy; a blanket or shawl to wrap up in is nice.

-- How long: Do not set unrealistic goals for yourself.
-It is better to meditate 5 – 15 minutes and be very consistent with your practice, and then increase your time as you can.
-One longer meditation (2 -3 times longer) each week can help to deepen your meditations and also make your normal one seem short.
-It also helps to meditate with other people, especially with those who have been meditating longer than you.
-You’ll find that group meditations will often help you to meditate longer than you normally would on your own.
+- How long: Set realistic goals for yourself.
+It is better to meditate 5 – 15 minutes every day, than once in a while for an hour.
+Increase your time as you can.
+One longer meditation (2 -3 times longer) each week can help to deepen your meditations and also develop your desire for longer daily meditations.
+You’ll find that meditating with other people, in group meditations with people who have an established meditation practice, will help you to meditate longer than you normally would on your own.

 - Techniques: Spend the majority of the meditation doing techniques that concentrate and interiorize the mind.
 Only when you are deeply concentrated and in a state of expanded awareness is it good to drop techniques and simply immerse yourself in the experience.